Neosperience/backpack/docs/source/modules/timepiece.rst

 Tachometer
 ^^^^^^^^^^

-A :class:`~backpack.timepiece.Tachometer` combines a :class:`~backpack.timepiece.Ticker` and an :class:`~backpack.timepiece.IntervalSchedule` to measure the time interval of a recurring event and periodically report statistics about it.
+A :class:`~backpack.timepiece.BaseTachometer` combines an instance of :class:`~backpack.timepiece.BaseTimer` subclass and :class:`~backpack.timepiece.IntervalSchedule` to measure the time interval of a recurring event and periodically report statistics about it.
 You can use it, for example, to report the frame processing time statistics to an external service.
 You can specify the reporting interval and a callback function that will be called with the timing statistics.
 You should consider using an *executor*, as your reporting callback can take a considerable amount of time to finish, and you might not want to hold up the processing loop synchronously meanwhile.

+:class:`~backpack.timepiece.BaseTachometer` is not intended to be instantiated directly.
+Instead, you should use one of its subclasses, :class:`~backpack.timepiece.TickerTachometer` or :class:`~backpack.timepiece.StopWatchTachometer`.
+The former wraps the functionality of a Ticker, the later a StopWatch.

-Example usage:
+Example usage of TickerTachometer:

 .. code-block:: python

     import datetime, time, random
     from concurrent.futures import ThreadPoolExecutor
-    from backpack.timepiece import Tachometer
+    from backpack.timepiece import TickerTachometer

     def stats_callback(timestamp, ticker):
         print('timestamp:', timestamp)
         print(f'min: {ticker.min():.4f}, max: {ticker.max():.4f}, '
               f'sum: {ticker.sum():.4f}, num: {ticker.len()}')

-    tach = Tachometer(
+    tach = TickerTachometer(
         stats_callback=stats_callback,
         stats_interval=datetime.timedelta(seconds=2),
         executor=ThreadPoolExecutor()